Pigeon Recovery, Sick birds, Pigeon Rescue, Pigeon Welfare

 or take it to a professional.
 If a bird is found in Trafalgar Square, and

-there is no way you can get it to Pigeon Recovery, please take it home with you and email us with your phone number.
-We’ll call you and discuss the best way of helping you and the bird.
+there is no way you can get it to Pigeon Recovery, please take it home with you and EMAIL US with details of where you are located.
+We will email you back as quickly as possible with the best way of helping you and your bird.
+If the matter is urgent please also include a contact number.

 If taking a bird to a professional becomes necessary, please be very careful